Sol Cresta: Development

-On April 1, 2020, the game was revealed to be in development as part of an April Fools' Day joke, but was confirmed by PlatinumGames to be in development exactly one year later.
-On August 5, 2021, gameplay was revealed on PlatinumGames' official YouTube channel, and it was announced that the game would release in 2021.
-On September 1, 2021, it was confirmed that Sol Cresta would launch on December 9, 2021.
-Two months later, Kamiya held a "Very Sorry Stream" on YouTube announcing that the game would be delayed into the following year, and in January 2022, the game's final launch date of February 22, 2022, was announced.
+The game was revealed to be in development as part of an April Fools' Day joke in April 2020, but was confirmed by PlatinumGames to be in development exactly one year later.
+The gameplay was revealed on PlatinumGames' official YouTube channel in August 2021 and was scheduled for release in December, but was delayed until its launch date of February 22, 2022.

 The game launched on PlayStation 4, Switch, and Windows with downloadable content titled Sol Cresta: Dramatic, and a bundle with both the base game and DLC, titled Sol Cresta: Dramatic Edition, was made available for purchase.
 This DLC includes the true ending to the base game and a text-based story on the sides of the screen along with Japanese-voiced audio akin to Star Fox.

 Reception

 Sol Cresta received "generally favorable" reviews, according to review aggregator Metacritic.

 Destructoid gave the game an 8 out of 10, praising the docking system, technical polish, clear visual style, sound design, and soundtrack, while criticizing the high price tag.
 Nintendo Life gave the title 7 stars out of 10, lauding the imaginative formation building, triple-craft coordination, various shot types, bonus scoring system, and soundtrack, but found issues with the lack of cohesion, polish, filter options, and fiddly formations.
 Nintendo World Report cited the five difficulty settings, in-game achievements, and soundtrack as the game's positives and wrote that the repetitive boss types and lack of visual clarity were minor drawbacks.